bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 > pfSense configuration to allow inbound traffic for internet connection in client-side and also implement a remote site

-As a Firewall pfSense will be block all connection in LAN interface, _except_ it's web configuration :xD
+As a Firewall pfSense will be block all connection in LAN interface, _except_ it's web configuration :xD (because it's directly connected to pfSense)

 ![](https://res.cloudinary.com/bimagv/image/upload/v1612716092/2021-02/123/2021-02-07--T16-40-26_xauyhl.png)